MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-Return-to-Registered-Vendor.md

 Purchase return process for registered vendor has been explained in this document.

-## Create a Purchase Return Order or Credit Memo
+## Create a purchase return order or credit memo

 1. Choose the ![img](image/search.jpg)icon, enter **Purchase Return Order** or **Purchase Credit Memo**, and then choose the related link.
 2. Select **Vendor** on **Purchase Credit Memo** header, GST vendor type should be **Registered**.